 Son John Harvey Mayle (1916-1953) was born in 1916.
 A coal miner for Poole Coal Company, he was married to Velca (?).
 Tragically, John was was killed in an automobile accident in Elkins, WV at the age of 37 on April 25, 1953.
 Said the Grafton Sentinel, John and a companion "were enroute home from a day in the mountains ... [and] were crushed to death beneath their pickup truck which skidded on a wet Elkins street and overturned."

-Daughter Alma Mayle (1919-2009) was born on May 19, 1919, in Simpson.
-She married John Mayle (1915-2003) and lived in Canton.
-They had at least two children, Patricka Rowh and James Mayle.
-They may also have had a son Gary Lee Mayle Sr. John died on Jan.
+Daughter Alma Mayle (1919-2009) was born on May 19, 1919, in Simpson, Barbour County.
+She married John Mayle (1915-2003) and relocated to Canton.
+They had at least two children, Patricia Rowh and James Mayle.
+They may also have had a son Gary Lee Mayle Sr., but this is not yet confirmed.
+John died on Jan.
 27, 2003.
-Alma passed away on July 5, 2009, at the Louisville Center for Rehabilitation and Nursing Home near Canton.
+Alma outlived him by more than six years.
+She passed away on July 5, 2009, at the Louisville Center for Rehabilitation and Nursing Home near Canton.
 Rev. Martin "Jack" Mayle oversaw her funeral, followed by interment in Evergreen Memorial Gardens.

 Daughter Ervil Mayle ( ? - ? ) died before 2009.